The ultimate “how-to” guide for buying window coverings - shades, blinds and shutters

 Cellular shades/honeycomb shades

-of your home may be better suited for specific types of window coverings.
+of your home may be best suited for specific types of window coverings.
 For example, you might find that blinds

 are another special case requiring a special blind.
 As we have already noted, the most common window covering

 .
 These usually come with 3 ½" slats and can be drawn aside to the left, the right to both sides at the same time, or gathered together in the middle.
 Make sure that you place the blinds in such a way that the handle of the door does not interfere with them.

 are yet another special case.
 For instance, blinds for bathrooms and kitchens need to be warp resistant.
 Anything made from PVC or plastic, such as faux wood blinds

 , will withstand damage much better than wood blinds

 are usually treated with a coating to resist moisture, that coating won't last forever and the wood can warp anyway.
 Another option would be aluminum mini blinds